Project Funding

 Can the content produced using Project Funding be housed somewhere other than Japan Past & Present?

 The JPP Project Funding program offers short-term support to scholars to create public-facing resources related to the Japanese humanities (broadly defined) to be published on the JPP website.
-In exceptional cases, if there is a compelling reason for content produced by JPP Project Teams to reproduce their content on a separate website, they should include a justification in their Project Proposal.
+In exceptional cases, if there is a compelling reason for content produced by JPP Project Teams to be reproduced on a separate website, they should include a justification in their Project Proposal.

 Is Japan Past & Present a non-profit organization?